Geometry-Informed Neural Networks: Related Work

-We start by relating the concepts of theory-informed learning, neural fields, and generative modeling -- all of which are important building blocks for generative GINNs.
+We begin by reviewing and relating three important facets of GINNs: theory-informed learning, neural fields, and generative modeling.

-\subsection{Theory-informed learning}
+\subsection{Theory-Informed Learning}

-Theory-informed learning has introduced a paradigm shift to scientific discovery by using scientific knowledge to remove physically inconsistent solutions and reducing the variance of a model~\citep{karpatne2017theory}.
-Such knowledge can be included in the model via equations, logic rules, or human feedback~\citep{dash2022review, muralidhar2018incorporating, von2021informed}. \emph{Geometric deep learning}~\citep{bronstein2021geometric} introduces a principled way to characterize problems based on symmetry and scale separation principles.
-Prominent examples include enforcing group equivariances~\citep{cohen2016group,kondor2018generalization,cohen2019general} or physical conservation laws~\citep{cranmer2020lagrangian,greydanus2019hamiltonian,gupta2020structured,hoedt2021mc}.
+Theory-informed learning has introduced a paradigm shift in scientific discovery by using scientific knowledge to remove physically inconsistent solutions and reducing the variance of a model~\citep{karpatne2017theory}.
+Such knowledge can be included in the model via equations, logic rules, or human feedback~\citep{dash2022review, muralidhar2018incorporating, von2021informed}.
+Geometric deep learning~\citep{bronstein2021geometric} introduces a principled way to characterize problems based on symmetry and scale separation principles, e.g. group equivariances or physical conservation laws.

 Notably, most works operate in the typical deep learning regime, i.e., with an abundance of data.
 However, in theory-informed learning, training on data can be replaced by training with objectives and constraints.
-More formally, one searches for a solution $f$ minimizing the objective $O(f) \textit{ s.t. } f \in \mathcal{K}$, where $\mathcal{K}$ defines the feasible set in which the constraints are satisfied.
+More formally, one searches for a solution $f$ minimizing the objective $o(f) \text{ s.t. } f \in \mathcal{K}$, where $\mathcal{K}$ defines the feasible set in which the constraints are satisfied.
 For example, in Boltzmann generators \citep{Noe19Boltzmann}, $f$ is a probability function parameterized by a neural network to approximate an intractable target distribution.
 Another example is combinatorial optimization where $f \in \{0,1\}^N$ is often sampled from a probabilistic neural network \citep{bello2016neural, bengio2021machine, sanokowski2023variational}.